ReToCode/oss-ossm-3-integration/README.md

 ## Future things to look at

-* [] Relying on Gateway API resources with net-gateway-api instead of net-istio
-* [] Check if we can move the gateways, OCP routes and so on to our own namespace `knative-serving-ingress` instead of `istio-system`
+* [ ] Check if we can move the gateways, OCP routes and so on to our own namespace `knative-serving-ingress` instead of `istio-system`
+* [ ] Enable mTLS set-up
+* [ ] Make all Serverless-Operator tests pass again (Serving only)
+* [ ] Mid-term: Relying on Gateway API resources with net-gateway-api instead of net-istio

 ## Installation on OpenShift